(This review was originally published on September 25, 2015.)

 But the real magic happens outside, when Graham finally stops trying to be cool long enough to kiss Megan on the mouth.
 It’s been almost a decade and god knows how many rewatches, but that kiss still makes my stomach clench up.
 I know every beat; that first, lunging kiss, the second, failed attempt on Graham’s part, and the third one, when Megan is like “I wanna do that again,” and Graham is just exactly as eager as everyone was when they were eighteen and another girl’s mouth was its own religion.

 While the rest of the film is a stylized romp, Jamie Babbit (like every other lesbian filmmaker) knows that girl kissing is serious business.
-Just like with D.E.B.S., the love story isn’t played for laughs; it’s played with desperate earnestness.
+Much like D.E.B.S., even as the rest of the movie aims for madcap camp, the love story is played with desperate earnestness.
 I love that.

 Anyway, Graham and Megan flirt over like eight different 90s girl-rock songs—this movie is half montage, I swear—before consummating their love in a mysterious location full of shifting pink light and a whispery song about how kissing girls can feel a lot like dying of cardiac arrest.